nextcord/nextcord/docs/api.rst

         The user is a Discord Certified Moderator.
     .. attribute:: known_spammer

-        The user is a Discord Certified Moderator.
+        The user is a Known Spammer.

 .. class:: ActivityType